 There is now evidence to suggest insulin resistance that is a result of inflammation may actually cause PCOS rather than being a result of the disease.

-This cascade called lipotoxicity — a condition in which dysfunctional fat cells secrete inflammatory chemicals that ultimately causes insulin resistance.
+This is cascade called lipotoxicity — a condition in which dysfunctional fat cells secrete inflammatory chemicals that ultimately causes insulin resistance.

 How does inflammation cause insulin resistance & PCOS?

-Elevated inflammatory molecules in your tissues will cause the insulin receptors to stop working properly and literally become inactive.
+Elevated inflammatory molecules in your tissues will cause the insulin receptors to stop working properly and become inactive.

 Your body depends on insulin unlocking the cell to allow sugar to enter.

 If the insulin has nowhere to dock on the cells, the sugar can’t get in.
 This creates both excess insulin and glucose in the bloodstream.
 This is what is known as insulin resistance and eventually lead to diabetes.